Praxxav/Dukkan/README.md

-hii this is tailwind ui
+##hii this is tailwind ui of dukan